filmil/rust-bazel-example/README.md

 project with many targets, and we should use it more.

 One of the issues with bazel is that many languages have poor IDE integration.
 Rust is *not* one of those languages, which is nice.
+I wanted to check how it works with nvim and [LanguageClient-neovim][lcneovim].

 ## Things I did to make this happen